vishalpopat8/Memory-puzzle-Game/README.md

 3. **Closure**: Encapsulate and secure game state through closures.

-4. **Module Pattern and IIFE**: Structure code modularly to prevent global variable clutter.
+4. **Module Pattern and IIFE**: Organize code modularly to avoid excessive use of global variables.

 5. **Classes**: Define game object structures and behaviours, including properties and methods.